carpentries-incubator/managing-computational-projects/episodes/08-implementation.md

 Where do you put comments describing what the code chunk does?
 Consistently using the same style throughout, code becomes easier to read, understand and collaborate on even for non-coding contributors.

-Some opportunities where all members of a team have the chance to share/show examples from their work such as:
+> ## Opportunities where all members of a team have the chance to share examples from their work
+>
-- finding tricky bugs in their code and the process of debugging (reading error messages, tracking the bug, fixing it!)
+> - Cases where they found tricky bugs in their code and the process of debugging (reading error messages, tracking the bug, fixing it!)
-- doing maths and statistics fast
+> - Project where they applied maths and statistics approaches using existing packages
-- visualising data that provide useful insights
+> - Creative visualisation of data that provides useful insights
-- tools and methods that improved their efficiency
+> - Tools and methods that improved their efficiency
-- review and test code (we discuss this in the next lesson)
+> - Code review and testing methods they learned about
+>
+{: .callout}

 These are where these time investments happen and help your students avoid the soul-destroying process of working with inefficient code and having to start from scratch.
 Good code is not about perfection, it is about general principles your students and postdocs can get training in.